 5. Thwart those errands

 There are two ways to tackle errands to leave more time for weekend fun.
 The first is to break up your chores into smaller, manageable tasks that you can take on during the week nights.
 Going into the weekend with less on your plate lightens your weekend load and mind set.
-If you must undertake some chores or run some errands on the weekend, group them together in a designated window of time, such as 10am to noon on Saturday, so that they don’t take over your weekend or get in the way of any play.
+If you must run some errands over the weekend, group them together in a designated window of time, such as 10am to noon on Saturday, so that they don’t take over your weekend or get in the way of any play.
 Setting a marked time for errands also allows you to relax whilst doing other activities with the knowledge that you have a specific time to take care of all the things that you need to take care of.

 6. Banish the Sunday blues